 Part 1: ESG: A key element of the C-Suite corporate agenda?

-While two of the top five strategic priorities for Business Leaders are ESG-focused, traditional business objectives remain the greatest focus.
-Is prioritizing ESG largely lip service or real intent?
+While two of the top five strategic priorities for Business Leaders are ESG-focussed, traditional business objectives remain the greatest focus.
+Is prioritising ESG largely lip service or real intent?

 Environmental sustainability is the second most important strategic project businesses are investing in (47%), after digital transformation (49%).

-67% of Business Leaders agree that overpromising on sustainability-related goals is a major reputational risk to their organizations.
+67% of Business Leaders agree that overpromising on sustainability-related goals is a major reputational risk to their organisations.

-Of those who have set targets to reduce their greenhouse gas emissions, only 33% state that they are very confident in their organization's ability to meet those targets.
+Of those who have set targets to reduce their greenhouse gas emissions, only 33% state that they are very confident in their organisation's ability to meet those targets.